BradleyCodeU/bradleycodeu.github.io/_apcsp/scrum/scrumsprint2.md

 ![Scenes](/apcsp/scrum/ArtScene.PNG)

-TLDR: There are 5 new tasks that your group must add to your To Do list.
-These 5 tasks are required for the group to complete during this sprint.
+TLDR: There are 5 new tasks that your group must add to your "To Do" list.
+Your team will complete ONE of the scenes during this sprint... either cityScene, countryScene, or underwaterScene.
 Details for these tasks are in the directions.

-- isValidNumber 2pts
 - cityScene 5pts
 - countryScene 5pts
 - underwaterScene 5pts
+- isValidNumber 2pts
 - Main 2pts